peterdudek/peter-portfolio/README.md

-# Piotr Dudek - Portfolio
+# Peter Dudek - Portfolio

 My goal was to create a mobile-friendly and responsive website that would be rendered properly on a variety of different screens, regardless of their sizes.